 Action 5.1.1 Promote the development of public information (communication) programmes in ocean research institutions

 Where ocean research is funded by governments, i.e. public funding, the spending of public funding must increasingly be justified in terms of its relevance and great value to society.
 It is therefore important that visibility, awareness and appreciation exists at the level of the general public as well as at the level of decision/policy makers about the importance of ocean research as a contributing element to management and decision making.
 Research findings must therefore not only be published in scientific journals but also be reported to the general public through appropriate communication tools.
-These can be newsletters, newspapers, exhibitions, open door days, World Ocean Day, etc. National institutions are therefore urged to establish public information departments and a related communication strategy.
+These can be newsletters, newspapers, exhibitions, open door days, World Ocean Day, inclusive of new media or social media campaigns etc. National institutions are therefore urged to establish public information departments and a related communication strategy.
 Close working relationships with media (journalists) is important.
 This is also linked to Ocean Literacy (see Activity 5.2).
 The IOC will promote the development of communication programmes in ocean research institutions.

 Improved communication and public information and engagement will also facilitate mobilization of funds from other sources (private and public), discussed under output 6.